USRC Kankakee: Revenue Marine service, 1864–67

-Soon thereafter, Kankakee received her commission, but scarcely had she entered service before tragedy struck again.
+Soon thereafter, Kankakee received her commission, but scarcely had she entered service than tragedy struck again.
 On December 26, 1864, Kankakee's commander, Captain Richard A. Morsell of Washington D.C., fell overboard from the wharf at Hoboken, N.J., while attempting to signal another vessel.
 He clung to a "pile" wharf support until he was rescued twenty minutes later and taken to a hotel.
 All attempts to revive him failed.
 One of his officers was with him when he slipped into the water.
 A coroner's inquest was held in Hoboken on December 27, and rendered a verdict that he came to his death from "psychrophobia".
 Captain Morsell was one of the youngest naval captains.

 In 1865, Kankakee, now under the command of a Captain Baker, voyaged to the Southern States with two agents of the Treasury Department tasked with setting up a system of customs for the ports of the recently vanquished Confederacy.
 After calling at Mobile, Alabama and Havana, Cuba, Kankakee arrived at Charleston, South Carolina on 27 July for coaling before returning to New York.
 The Customs office at Charleston, meanwhile, was said to be "rapidly assuming a prosperous aspect".

 By September, Kankakee was homeported in Norfolk, Virginia.
 The following month, Kankakee arrived at Fort Monroe with the schooner Hannah Matilda under tow, which had lost her sails.
 On February 9, 1866, Kankakee spoke the ship Grey Eagle, laden with coffee from Rio Janeiro, and supplied her with provisions.
 On the 24th, Kankakee, now under the command of Captain George Slicer, was reportedly preparing to transfer to Philadelphia, while the revenue cutter Mocassin was set to take over Kankakee's duties in Virginia waters.

 In February 1867, the crew of Kankakee suffered another misfortune when one of the ship's firemen was knocked down by a tender in Grand Street, Manhattan, reportedly suffering serious injuries.
 In April, Kankakee was utilized by the Commission on Life-Saving Apparatus to test a number of different designs for detaching and lowering lifeboats.
 "The merits of a fog-horn" were also tested.
 Captain Slicer of Kankakee was later thanked for his assistance to the Commission.